 A study of the development of the rules and principles of international law and of their current applications.
 Examination of the contributions of international organization to the development of conventional international law.
 Preparation of topics for class presentation.
 Prerequisite: Government 108 or permission of the instructor.
-Also offered as Environmental Studies 362 and through Global Studies.
+Also offered through Peace Studies.

 364. Terrorism and Human Rights

 This course examines the challenges facing democracies combating terrorism in the post 9/11 setting.
 States tend to become less democratic when combating terrorism, however, the goal of this course is to examine alternative strategies to the “war” on terror; strategies that lean even more towards human rights observance rather than democratic deficit.
 This course is interdisciplinary and interactive, largely based on class discussion rather than lectures.
 We tackle questions of law, policy, and the psychology of fear.
-Prerequisites: 108.
-Introduction to International Politics
+Prerequisite: Government 108.
+Also offered through Peace Studies.

 A broad survey of the Canadian experience in international politics.
 Ultimately it is an inquiry into the relationship among the international system, the elusive Canadian national interest and the limited set of foreign policy tools at the disposal of the Canadian government.
 Prerequisite: Government 108 or permission of instructor.